hunghnUIT/learn-mongodb/README.md

 **Note 3:** Create `index` on every single field will give us super fast query but it costs much more time whenever insert/update documents due to the creation/update of `index` for every field in the document.

 **Note 4:** `index` are unique.
-If a field was nominated to be index, null/empty/not exist is still a value, which mean if two documents both having null/empty/not exist value for nominated field would raise a `duplicate error`
+If a field was nominated to be index, null/empty/not exist is still a value, which mean if two documents both having null/empty/not exist value for nominated field would raise a `duplicate error`.